Otter civet: Characteristics

-The otter civet possesses several adaptations to its habitat, including a broad mouth and webbed feet with naked soles and long claws.
-Its muzzle is long with numerous long whiskers.
-It is in many ways similar to the Hose's palm civet (Diplogale hosei) but has a shorter tail and no whitish underparts.
+The otter civet possesses webbed feet, which is an adaptation to its aquatic habitat.
+Its long, stiff whiskers may be used for foraging.

 Distribution and habitat

 Otter civets are distributed in Sumatra, Borneo and peninsular Thailand.
-Preferred habitat appears to be lowland primary forest, but they have also been recorded in secondary forest, bamboo and logged forest.
-The supposed origin of Lowe's otter civet (C. lowei) known only from one holotype found in 1926 in northern Vietnam was not confirmed.
+Lowland primary forest is apparently the ideal habitat for the species, although it is also known to occur in secondary forest.
+Their presence in northern Vietnam is uncertain.

-They are thought to be largely confined to peat swamp forests, though there are recent records from lowland dry forest.
+They are believed to prefer peat swamp forests, but been sighted at low elevations in tropical dry forests.

 In March 2005, an otter civet was photographed by a camera trap within an acacia plantation in central Sarawak during 1,632 trap-nights.
 Between July 2008 and January 2009, ten otter civets were photographed in an area of about 112 sqkm in Sabah's Deramakot Forest Reserve, a lowland tropical rainforest in Borneo ranging in altitude from 60–250 m.
 In May 2009, the presence of otter civets was documented for the first time in central Kalimantan, where two individuals were photographed in the Sabangau Peat-swamp Forest at an elevation of about 11 m.